Vlad Tepes (band)

 Vlad Tepes was a French black metal band which was formed in Brest in 1993.
-The name originated from the 15th-century Wallachian ruler, the inspiration for Bram Stoker's fictional vampire Dracula.
+The name originated from the 15th-century Wallachian ruler, the inspiration for Bram Stoker's fictional vampire, Dracula.
 The group belongs to the Black Legions.
 Vorlok Drakksteim also has a side project named Black Murder, for which he is the composer, while Wlad Drakksteim is the composer for Vlad Tepes.
 Vlad Tepes were one of the Black Legions bands featured in the magazine The Black Plague - First Chapter (And Maybe Last One) in 1995.

 History

 After a self-released rehearsal tape, the demo-tape War Funeral March (1994) was released on the American market by Full Moon Productions.
 It was followed the next year by March to the Black Holocaust, a split release with fellow Black Legions act Bèlkètre, issued on the French Embassy Productions.

+Between May and July 1995, Vlad Tepes recorded Dans Notre Chute..., described as the third official demo.
+It was followed in November by a demo entitled Black Legions Metal, on which Vlad Tepes played covers of other Black Legions bands.
+This demo included tracks by Mütiilation, Bèlkètre, and Brenoritvrezorkre.

 In 1996, another split album with the Black Legions project Torgeist, Black Legions Metal, was released by the French Drakkar Productions.

-The track Drink the Poetry of the Celtic Disciple was covered by alternative rock musician Chris Brokaw on the album Canaris on acoustic guitars.
+Vlad Tepes' activity came to an end that same year with the recording of their fourth and final official demo, Morte Lune.

+Wlad later stated that Vlad Tepes had planned their work in four chapters from the outset: birth (War Funeral March), rising (Celtic Poetry), decay (Dans Notre Chute...) and death (Morte Lune).

+Influence

+Among the musicians who cite Vlad Tepes as influence are guitarist Thurston Moore of the alternative rock band Sonic Youth, American bassist Matt Heyner, and guitarist Chris Brokaw.

+In 2008, Chris Brokaw recorded an acoustic cover of the song Drink The Poetry of Celtic Disciple, which he considers to be Vlad Tepes' masterpiece, and included it on his album Canaris.
+Wlad subsequently contacted Brokaw and suggested recording an acoustic cover of Ravens Hike.
+Both songs were included in the compilation The Drakksteim Sessions, released in 2015.

+In 2018, the promise of a private meeting with Wlad Drakksteim enabled the Festival invisible, a music festival in Brest, to bring in musician Thurston Moore, a self-proclaimed fan of Vlad Tepes.
+This encounter is recounted as a graphic novel by Arnaud Le Gouëfflec and Nicolas Moog in their book Underground.
+At the 2019 edition of the Festival invisible, a jam session took place between Thurston Moore, Chris Brokaw, and Wlad Drakksteim.